kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ## New Cypher Features

-### Undirected Query
+### Undirected Relationships in Queries
-Kùzu now supports undirected relationship in Cypher query.
+Kùzu now supports undirected relationships in Cypher queries.
 An undirected relationship is the union of both in-coming and out-going relationships.
 This feature is mostly useful in the following two cases.

-**Relationship is undirected by nature**
+**Case 1: Relationship is undirected by nature** Relationships between nodes in Kùzu are currently directed (though we are internally debating to add a native undirected relationship type).
-Similar to many other graph databases, relationship data is always defined and stored with direction in Kùzu.
-A relationship file must contain `FROM` and `TO` columns each of which refers a primary key column of a node table.
-For relationship that is undirected by nature, e.g. `isFriendOf`, user has to store this relationship in a directed way with two records, e.g. `Alice isFriendOf Bob` and `Bob isFriendOf Alice`.
-To find all friends of `Alice`, user can issue the following query
+A relationship file must contain `FROM` and `TO` columns each of which refers to a primary key column of a node table.
+However, sometimes the nature of the relationships are undirected, e.g., an `isFriendOf` relationships in a social network.
+Currently, you have two options: (1) you can either store and delete each friendship twice, e.g., `Alice isFriendOf Bob` and `Bob isFriendOf Alice`.
+This is a bad choice because internally Kùzu will index each edge twice (in the forward and backward) edges, so this one fact ends up getting stored 4 times.
+Or (2) you can store it once, say `Alice isFriendOf Bob`.

+The advantage of option (1) was thatin Kùzu v 0.0.3, if you want to find all friends of `Alice`, you could simply ask this query:
 ```
 MATCH (a:Person)-[:isFriendOf]->(b:Person)
-WHERE a.name = 'Alice'
+WHERE a.name = 'Alice' RETURN b;
-RETURN b;
 ```

-Now with undirected query, user can simply insert one record `Alice isFriendOf Bob` and find all friends of `Alice` using the following undirected query
+Instead, if you chose option (2), you would have to ask two queries, one to `MATCH (a:Person)-[:isFriendOf]->(b:Person)` and the other to `MATCH (a:Person)<-[:isFriendOf]-(b:Person)`, and `UNION` them, which gets messy if you want to do more with those neighbors (e.g., find their neighbors etc.).

+With undirected edge support, you can now choose option (2) and find `Alice`'s friends with:
 ```
 MATCH (a:Person)-[:isFriendOf]-(b:Person)
 WHERE a.name = 'Alice'
 RETURN b;
 ```
+So if you do not specify a direction in your relationships, Kùzu will automatically query both the forward and backward relationships for you.

+*Note from Kùzu developers: As noted above, we are debating a native undirected relationship type.
+That seems to solve the problem of, in which fake direction should an undirected relationship be saved at?
+Should be a `Alice-[isFriendOf]->Bob` or vice versa.
+Happy to hear your thoughts on this.*

-**Relationship direction is not of interest**
-Although relationship is stored in a directed way, its direction may not be of interest in the query.
+**Case 2: Relationship direction is not of interest** Although relationship is stored in a directed way, its direction may not be of interest in the query.
 The following query tries to find all comments that have interacted with comment `Kùzu`.
 These comments could be either replying to or replied by `Kùzu`.
 The query can be asked naturally in an undirected way.

 ```